iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Equation.md

 **Boundary Conditions?
 Restrain the solution a bit?**

-Consider the fact that, the Legendred equation is satisfying that:
+Consider the fact that, the Legendre equation is satisfying that:

 $$
 \begin{cases}